-Our general and administrative expenses comprise primarily employee costs for senior management and other support personnel, including share-based compensation expense; legal and professional fees, travel expenses, and other general expenses not related to cost of revenue and selling and marketing.
+Our general and administrative expenses comprise primarily employee costs for senior management and other support personnel, share-based compensation expense, legal and professional fees, travel expenses, and other general expenses not related to cost of revenue and selling and marketing.
+It also includes acquisition related expenses and benefits, including transaction costs, integration expenses and employment-linked earn-out as part of deferred consideration.